 For one thing, the aspect of limited funds is to be taken into account.
 If a couple struggles with fertility problems and the high costs of in vitro fertilization may be an impediment, having twins might seem like an appealing option.
 Some also consider this due to older maternal age.

-On that note, if you want to conceive IVF twins, you should discuss this in detail with your fertility doctor.
+On that note, if you want to conceive twins using IVF, you should discuss this in detail with your fertility doctor.
 This way, you will know all the pros and cons that come with the decision, as well as the potential risks that could apply in your case.
 Aside from this, your individual background details will also matter in weighing the balance into having twins or not.